 The Department of Human Resources and Payroll at Massachusetts College of Liberal Arts recognizes our most important resources are our faculty, administrators, and support staff.
 Our Office is here to support the entire community of MCLA employees.
 We are committed to helping the College attain its goal of a diverse workforce that enriches the college experience for all MCLA students.

-We strive to provide professional support encompassing the full recruiting and hiring process.
-The effective recruitment and selection of qualified candidates is crucial in furthering the mission and goals of the College as well as enhancing the diversity and excellence of the MCLA community.
+We offer professional support encompassing the full recruiting and hiring process.
+The effective recruitment and selection of qualified candidates is crucial in furthering the mission and goals of the College and enhancing the diversity and excellence of the MCLA community.
 Throughout the recruitment and hiring process, we will work with search committee chairs and hiring managers to ensure compliance with all College policies, State and Federal laws, and applicable bargaining units.

 MCLA Mission Statement